duttpathak/git/README.md

 11  How do you remove a file from Git w/o removing it from your filesystem?

+how to not track on git

 ```
 $ git rm --cached

 ```
+output

 12  What is a merge conflict?
 How can you resolve it?

 When there are two commits, merge conflict is where git is unable to automatically resolve differences in code.
 Git only merges the changes automatically only if the commits are on different lines or branches.

 ```
-The easiest way to resolve a conflicted file is to open it and make any necessary changes
+The easiest way to resolve a conflicted file is to open it and make any necessary changes.

-After editing the file, we can use the git add a command to stage the new merged content
+After editing the file, we can use the git add a command to stage the new merged content.

-The final step is to create a new commit with the help of the git commit command
+The final step is to create a new commit with the help of the git commit command.

 Git will create a new merge commit to finalize the merge

 ```

+cherry pick

+Git distubution system (don't need central server to share code)

+origin

+git commit adds changes locally git push publices remotely

+git branches